 Get involved today

-For more information and to get involved with Leather Working Group on tracability in the leather supply chain, please get in touch.
+For more information and to get involved with Leather Working Group on traceability in the leather supply chain, please get in touch.